habib-utsho/car-washing-system/README.md

 - Authorization
 - Admin can create, update and delete services
 - Admin can create slot for services
-- User can booked a slot
+- User can book a slot
+- Services page with filtering , searching and sorting
+- Role base page access
+- User dashboard and Admin dashboard

 Running the Server by- **yarn dev**